OpenEvalProject/evals/manuscripts/elife-38790/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/38790/elife-38790-fig3-v2.jpg)

-**Figure 3.:** n = 10).(B) shows normalized responding during training and the test phases.
+**Figure 3.:** (B) shows normalized responding during training and the test phases.
 (C) shows percent change in peak time for each cue during testing (±SEM), relative to initial training.
-Stars indicate significance.10.7554/eLife.38790.014Figure 3—source data 1.Figure 3.
+Stars indicate significance.

 As depicted in Figure 3B and C, peak times for the unchanged, 16 s cue shifted rightward, consistent with the common cause hypothesis [M = 13% + /- 5% SEM, t(9) = 2.34, p<0.05].
 As before, there were no reliable CV changes [M = 13% + /- 7% SEM, t(9) = 1.35, p>0.05].
 Finally, there was a marginally significant rightward shift in start times and a reliable rightward shift in stop times [Start, M = 18% + /- 10% SEM, t(9) = 2.02, p=0.075; Stop, M = 9% + /- 3% SEM, t(9) = 2.91, p<0.05].

-## Experiment 3: cue-duration change effects supersede reward structure change effects on transfer
+### Experiment 3: cue-duration change effects supersede reward structure change effects on transfer

 In our previous experiments, altering the changed cue’s duration constituted a shift in the local cue-duration relationship.
 However, it also altered the reward-structure of the overall task itself.
 Using the 8-to-4 group of Experiment 1 as an example, decreasing the 8 s cue’s duration to 4 s caused a global decrease in the intervals being produced during the task.
 Furthermore, it introduced a novel duration that was earlier than the intervals the rats had learned up to that point.
 These non-cue-specific changes to the overall task could produce the pattern of transfer we observed.